thecoshman/pir-8/ISA.md

 When POPing, the same respective pairs of memory locations will be read from the same pair of registers, and the SP increased by two.

-NB: Thinking I might update this to allow pushing/poping the PC, this would make it very easy (hardware wise) to handle calling and returning functions
+**NB:** I Think I might update this to allow pushing/poping the PC, this would make it very easy (hardware wise) to handle calling and returning functions

 ## Jump